google/googletest-rust/README.md

 [`Result<()>`].
 It takes two arguments: an actual value to be tested and a [`Matcher`].

-Unlike other Rust assertion libraries, this library does not panic when a test assertion fails.
-Instead, a test assertion evaluates to `Result`, which the caller can choose to handle by:
+Unlike the macros used in other test assertion libraries in Rust, `verify_that!` does not panic when the test assertion fails.
+Instead, it evaluates to `Result`, which the caller can choose to handle by:

  * Returning immediately from the function with the `?` operator (a *fatal* assertion), or